sarajahedazad/ME700-Final-Project/README.md

 I believe my work is technically correct because the core objective of my project is to validate the results obtained from finite element analysis (FEA) using a second method, Matrix Structural Analysis (MSA).
 To ensure accuracy, I used MSA as an independent verification method to cross-check the results from FEA.

 **Validation Approach:**
-*Selection of Structures:* I selected seven symmetric or semi-symmetric structures for testing.
+*Selection of Structures:* I selected 10 symmetric or semi-symmetric structures for testing (5 from each).
 Semi-symmetric structures are those that maintain their shape when rotated by 180 degrees.
 These structures are specifically chosen because their eigenvalues can become negative, a behavior that is not guaranteed for asymmetric structures.

 **Comparison Metrics:**